fjp/ppp/ch3-objects_types_and_values/ch3-terms.md

 ### assignment

 An assignment is an operator, denoted by the `=` sign.
-This operator assings a new value (literal) to a variable.
+This operator assings a new value to a variable.
 For example:

 ```cpp